2026 Availability- Expected pickup date is late April to early May

 Soils: Tolerates a wide range of soils, including sand, loam, or clay soils if well-drained.

-Plants in the Iliamna family are a host species for 1 known native pollinator in the Cache Valley area.
+Plants in the Iliamna genus are a host species for 1 known native pollinator in northern Utah.
 Maple Mallow's large and attractive blooms also attract many pollinators during the summer months.